-The CCH II Notes are senior debt obligations of CCH II and CCH II Capital Corp.
-The CCH II Notes rank equally with all other current and future unsecured, unsubordinated obligations of CCH II and CCH II Capital Corp.
-The CCH II 2013 Notes are guaranteed on a senior unsecured basis by Charter Holdings.
-The CCH II notes are structurally subordinated to all obligations of subsidiaries of CCH II, including the CCO Holdings notes, the Charter Operating notes and the Charter Operating credit facilities.
+The New CCH II Notes are senior debt obligations of CCH II and CCH II Capital Corp.
+The New CCH II Notes rank equally with all other current and future unsecured, unsubordinated obligations of CCH II and CCH II Capital Corp.
+The New CCH II notes are structurally subordinated to all obligations of the subsidiaries of CCH II, including the CCO Holdings notes and credit facility and the Charter Operating notes and credit facilities.